Rachel Sweet: Singing career

 Sweet released only one more album, 1982's Blame It on Love, which featured the song "Voo Doo".
 The video for the song was played on MTV, and she performed the song on the musical TV show Solid Gold.
 An album she recorded tracks for in 1982-83 remains unreleased.

-Sweet resumed her education via correspondence courses and graduated from Columbia University with a degree in French and English Literature in 1988.
 She returned to music sporadically as she focused on her education, co-writing and recording the title song for John Waters' film Hairspray, and several songs for Waters' musical film Cry-Baby.

 In 1992, Rhino Records released Fool Around: The Best of Rachel Sweet.
 The CD compilation includes all of her first album, Fool Around, as well as tracks from her other three albums and the theme from Hairspray.

-Sweet owned Madonna's former home, Los Pavoreales, selling it in 2010 for $4,895,000.

-Sweet married television writer and producer Tom Palmer in 1997 and has two children.